joesb/helios360/content/handbook/what/jazz.md

 That means thoroughgoing documentation, as the baseline.
 It also means demonstrations — of client project work and any technical or practical innovations, or other discrete areas of progress in the delivery team.
 And it means a commitment to standards, and a serious maintenance of those standards too.

+## The essence of professionalism

+So what are we talking about when we talk of professionalism?

+### 1. Ways of working

+The processes that you adopt are an encapsulation of how you do you work as an organisation.

+That's probably based on a bunch of industry standards, like [Agile project management principles](https://agilealliance.org/agile101/12-principles-behind-the-agile-manifesto/){target=_blank rel="noreferrer noopener"}, or standards that relate to your company's specialism, discipline, sector, or tech stack.

+But it's more than that — it's also a way of formalising the distinct practices that your organisation has adopted and found to be the healthiest and happiest ways for you to organise yourselves and achieve your goals.

+### 2. Interactions

+Professionalism also determines how you interact together, both internally as a delivery team and as a business, and also how you interact with your clients.

+We'll come back to the [importance of excellent communication](/handbook/what/communication-is-key/) in the next section.

+### 3. Value delivered

+- value created by the sum of the parts
+  - value for clients
+  - the agency’s standing

+### 4. Efficiency

+- reducing unnecessary overheads
+- managing risks
+- forecasts, burndown
+- well-run meetings
+- the right information at the right time

+### 5. Clarity

+- everyone understands things at each stage
+- easy to inspect
+- analyse, adapt, improve

+### 6. Tone of voice

+We have to make this the best client experience possible

 ---

 ## Professional processes